amaarquadri/StarsModifiedGravity/README.md

 # StarsModifiedGravity
-PHYS 375 Project examining the effects of modified gravity on stellar structure.
+PHYS 375 Project examining the effects of modifications to standard Newtonian gravity on stellar structure.